Raph3001/Raph3001/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my POS-System
+- 🔭 I’m currently gaming
 - 🌱 I’m currently learning Java and Python
 - 📫 How to reach me: discord: Raph3001#5558